ms-iot/ROSOnWindows/docs/Porting/Cookbook.md

 As a result, none of the condition executes.

 A canonical example can be found [here](https://github.com/ROBOTIS-GIT/turtlebot3_simulations/pull/68).
+And a related discussion can be found [here](https://github.com/ros/ros_comm/issues/1163).

 ### Error C2065 'M_PI': undeclared identifier